gnfrazier/gnfrazier.github.io/_posts/2018-4-06-triagile-review.md

 From the last bits of my notes:

 > What to do tomorrow
->     - Include the \\&lt;designer> in your team tomorrow
+>     - Include the designer in your team tomorrow
 >     - Adjust the iteration expectations ahead of time
->     - Use a parralelle high level track for greenfield/revolutionary design
+>     - Use a parallel high level track for greenfield/revolutionary design
 >     - Use Design Thinking Research Spikes
 >     - Demo with the end in mind